nalifanova/book-game/README.md

 </div>

 ## Idea
-I started learning C++ on March 14, 2024.
-My guide was a book "Programming Abstractions in C++ by Eric S. Roberts Stanford University Spring Quarter 2012".
+When I started learning C++, my guide was a book "Programming Abstractions in C++ by Eric S. Roberts Stanford University Spring Quarter 2012".
 It took me a month to proceed and get acquainted with very basics.
 In a month, on April 14, to make the learning process more enjoyable, I decided to create a